Chapter 8 of SICK and SICKER

 The market model of damage control features competing payers and providers.
-Because most people can’t afford pay-as-you-go care, medical insurance was developed to service a broader consumer base.
+Because most people cannot afford pay-as-you-go care, medical insurance was developed to service a broader consumer base.
 By pooling the risk of needing treatment, insurance companies can lower the cost to each customer.
 This sounds good in theory.

-In practice, insurance companies resist selling policies to sick people (or those who might become sick), and they also resist paying for services, because the less care they provide, the higher their profits.
+In practice, insurance companies resist selling policies to sick people (or those who might become sick), and they resist paying for services, because the less care they provide, the higher their profits.

 The market model is very bad at delivering medical care and very good at generating profit.

 While the US economy grows less than three percent a year, annual profits for the drug and insurance industries range between 15 and 20 percent.

 Legislation that forces people to purchase insurance (mandated insurance) supports the market model.